Toward General Digraph Contrastive Learning: A Dual Spatial Perspective: Preliminaries

 Recently, path-based approaches have gained success in spatial-based GNNs.
 DiRW~\cite{su2024dirw} introduces a weight-free, direction-aware path sampler that optimizes path generation from the perspectives of walk probability, length, and number by jointly considering node profiles and topological structure.

-Despite these advances, most existing DiGNNs still depend heavily on labeled data for supervision.
+Despite these advances, existing DiGNNs still depend heavily on labeled data for supervision.
 To alleviate this limitation, digraph contrastive learning methods have been proposed to enable unsupervised or self-supervised representation learning.
-These spatial-based contrastive frameworks operate directly on the digraph structure to integrate message-passing~\cite{xu2018jknet, gamlp} with direction-aware data augmentations.
-Specifically, DiGCL~\cite{tong2021directed} introduces Laplacian perturbation that perturbs the teleport probability within the approximate directed Laplacian, thereby generating multiple contrastive views without altering the original digraph topology.
-In contrast, UGCL~\cite{ko2023universal} operates in the complex domain by extending the magnetic Laplacian and perturbing its phase matrix, which explicitly balances the representation of edge existence and directionality.
-Collectively, these methods demonstrate the potential of contrastive learning in capturing asymmetric structural semantics within directed graphs, yet they still rely on limited or handcrafted perturbations, highlighting the need for more flexible and personalized augmentation strategies.
+These spatial-based contrastive frameworks operate directly on digraph structure to integrate message-passing\cite{xu2018jknet, gamlp} with direction-aware augmentations.
+Specifically, DiGCL\cite{tong2021directed} introduces Laplacian perturbation that perturbs the teleport probability within the approximate directed Laplacian, generating multiple contrastive views without altering the original topology.
+UGCL\cite{ko2023universal} operates in the complex domain by extending the magnetic Laplacian and perturbing its phase matrix, which balances edge existence and directionality.
+Signed and direction-aware variants such as SDGCL\cite{ko2023sdgcl} further show the effectiveness of Laplacian-based perturbation in more general directed settings.
+Collectively, these methods demonstrate the potential of contrastive learning in capturing asymmetric structural semantics within directed graphs, yet they usually emphasize either spectral perturbation or structural view construction alone, highlighting the need for a framework that combines complementary directional views with topology-aware personalization.